arvdsar/joplin-gateway/README.md

 # joplin-gateway

+## UPDATE
+This is a slightly modified version of the version of Nick who builds the images for ARM while I have to build them for X86/AMD64 to be compatible with my Synology NAS and NUC running on Intel processors.

+I had to make some updates to the dockerfile to make sure the images build properly.

 ## Overview
 Simple (bash-based) mail gateway and file scan for the open source note taking and to-do application [Joplin](https://joplin.cozic.net/).